monarch-initiative/monarch-gene-mapping/README.md

 # monarch-gene-mapping
-Code for mapping source namespaces to preffered namespacing
+Code for mapping source namespaces to preferred namespacing